bk138/multivnc/README.md

 ### Android-only Features

-* Support for SSH-Tunnelling with password- and privkey-based authentication.
 * Import and export of saved connections.
 * Virtual mouse button controls with haptic feedback.
 * Two-finger swipe gesture recognition.